triestpa/Open-Cryptochat/README.md

 Let's say we're trading secret numbers.
 We're sending the numbers through a third party, but we don't want the third party to know which number we are exchanging.

-In order to accomplish this, we'll have to exchange a shared secret first - let's use "5".
+In order to accomplish this, we'll have to exchange a shared secret first - let's use `5`.

 We'll use modular arithmetic in order to transform an input number into an output.
-We can write this simple equation as `x modulo s = y`, where `x` is the exposed (encrypted) message, `s` is the shared secret key (5), and `y` is the unencrypted result.
+We can write this as simple equation, `x modulo s = y`, where `x` is the exposed (encrypted) message, `s` is the shared secret key (`5`), and `y` is the unencrypted result.

-If we want to exchange the number 2, we can send 12 as a message since `12 modulo 5 = 2` (5 goes into 12 twice, leaving 2 remaining).
-Since we both share the secret key (5), we'll both know that 2 was the exchanged number.
+If one of us wants to exchange the number `2`, they can send `12` as a message since `12 modulo 5 = 2` (5 goes into 12 twice, leaving 2 remaining).
+We both share the secret key (`5`), so we'll both know that `2` was the exchanged number.

-The true exchanged number (2), is effectively hidden from anyone listening in the middle, since the only message passed between us was 12.
-If someone is able to retrieve both the unencrypted result (12) and the encrypted value (2), they will still not know what the secret key is.
-In this example, "12 modulo 10" is also equal to 2, so an interceptor could not know for certain whether the secret key is 5 or 10, and therefore could not dependably decrypt future messages.
+The true exchanged number (`2`), is effectively hidden from anyone listening in the middle, since the only message passed between us was `12`.
+If someone is able to retrieve both the unencrypted result (`12`) and the encrypted value (`2`), they would still not know the value of the secret key.
+In this example, `12 modulo 10` is also equal to `2`, so an interceptor could not know for certain whether the secret key is `5` or `10`, and therefore could not dependably decrypt future messages.

 Modulo is thus considered a "one-way" function, since it cannot be trivially reversed.